bhoriuchi/terraform-provider-javascript/README.md

 * `script` - (Required) The javascript to run
 * `context` - (Optional) Optional `TypeMap` to make available in the script

+### Building

+If the builds in the current release do not include the OS you require, you can download the source and create a custom distribution.

+**Requirements**

+* go tools installed
+* docker installed
+* source cloned to `$GOPATH/src/github.com/bhoriuchi/terraform-provider-javascript`

+**Steps**

+The following will set the build environment and use a docker instance to build the requested distribution packages.

+1. cd to `$GOPATH/src/github.com/bhoriuchi/terraform-provider-javascript`
+2. Set the environment variable `GOX_OS_ARCH` to the desired os/architecture combination.
+See [gox usage](https://github.com/mitchellh/gox#usage)
+3. run `make dist`

 ### Credits

 * Build scripts and project outline copied from [https://github.com/prudhvitella/terraform-provider-infoblox](https://github.com/prudhvitella/terraform-provider-infoblox)